FusionAuth/fusionauth-site/site/_posts/2021-04-01-fusionauth-introduces-simplepass.md

 As part of the R&D process, extensive user experience testing was performed to validate the research.
 In one trial, FusionAuth presented two login forms to [Peter Starke, a systems analyst](https://www.theonion.com/most-popular-passwords-of-year-include-123456-password-1821529484).
 One was the typical username and password (boring) and the other used the SimplePass&trade; technology.

-Peter was quick to choose the form with SimplePass&trade; technology stating "I mean, it types the password for me!
+Peter was quick to choose the form with SimplePass&trade; technology, stating "I mean, it types the password for me!
 Now I don't have to remember anything to log into my bank account.
+It's great!"

-It's great!
-Maybe they could work on entering my email address, I'm always forgetting that too."
+He added "Maybe they could work on entering my email address, I'm always forgetting that too."

 ## Addressing some security "experts"

-However, we'd like to address some criticism.
-Since the announcement, FusionAuth has come under fire from industry security experts.
+However, the FusionAuth team would like to address some criticism.
+Since the announcement, FusionAuth has come under fire from the security industry.

-These "experts" state that this feature, while helpful to users and obviously beneficial to the login  experience, the technology could be exploited by experienced hackers.
+These "experts" state that this feature, while helpful to users and obviously beneficial to the login  experience, could be exploited by experienced hackers.

 Our reply: "Haters gonna hate.
 You don't know crap about security."